jomyg/Docker-compose-with-wordpress-php-mysql-nginx/README.md

   wp-net:
   ```
  ### Nginx reverse proxy configuration file for the nginx container creation, To do this, I have created a file called nginx.conf

+ > I have used openssl to generate the SSL certificate for this setup

   ```sh
   server {
     listen 80;